vbhv14/pyross/README.md

 ## Data sources:

-The age and social contact data that is needed to construct structured compartment models can be found at the following sources:
+Age and social contact data that is needed to construct structured compartment models can be found at the following links:

 **Age structure:** [Population Pyramid](https://www.populationpyramid.net/) website.